skjolber/json-log-filter/impl/core/README.md

             if(fieldName.equals(pathElements[level]) {
                 if(level + 1 == pathElements.length) {
                   // remove or hide field value
+                  continue
                 }
+                // fall through here if a match
             } else {
               // skip field value
             }